adrianclo/phenotyper/README.md

 ## procedure to prepare data files ready for processing
 - export .txt data files from Ethovision software

-- each .txt data file is originally encoded with {unicide}
+- each .txt data file is originally encoded with {unicode}

   open each .txt file and overwrite with {UTF-8} encoding